shtse8/FireSchema/README.md

 1. You must install the specified Firebase SDK alongside the corresponding FireSchema runtime package in your project.
 2. Test coverage indicates that automated tests exist for core runtime functionality.
 See the full documentation for details.
+3. Dart integration tests currently fail in standard CI environments due to platform channel issues and are skipped.
+They should be run locally using the Firestore emulator.

 ## Installation